 You can make mindmaps of anything; an idea that stems out to examples, a theme with smaller ideas etc.

 This student has created a mindmap in response to an assignment question.
-They focussed on the keywords of the question and have smaller ideas stemming from it.
+They focused on the keywords of the question and have smaller ideas stemming from it.
 They then give a brief explanation and examples.

 What are textual analysis skills like?